Council of Ministers (Spain): Government Secretariat

 The Government Secretariat is the support body of the Council of Ministers, the Government Delegated Committees and the General Commission of Secretaries of State and Undersecretaries.

 The Government Secretariat is responsible for assisting the Minister-Secretary of the Council of Ministers; conduct the calls of the members of the bodies it attends; collaborate with the Technical Secretariats of the Government Delegated Committees; guard the records and minutes of meetings; to collaborate in the technical quality of the norms approved by the Government and to ensure the correct publication of the dispositions and norms emanating from the Government that should be inserted in the Official State Gazette.

-This body is part of the Ministry of the Presidency and currently is the General Technical Secretariat of the Ministry.
+This body is part of the Ministry of the Presidency and currently is the Technical General Secretariat of the Ministry.